LTUC/amman-dotnet-401d2/Curriculum/Class01/LAB-B.md

 	3. return the quotient
 3. Expected Exceptions:
 	1. Divide by Zero Exception
+		- output the message to the console
+		- do not throw it back to `Main`
+		- return 0 if the catch gets called

 ## Stretch Goals
 1. Refactor your code and explore different ways to convert user input to integers.
 (Keep at least 1 Convert.ToInt32, but try and change the rest)